VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: Datasheets

 \textbf{A:} The dataset primarily consists of multi-source remote sensing images (including RGB, Near-Infrared, and DSM) sourced from 11 diverse public datasets, along with their corresponding complex reasoning textual annotations.
 All datasets utilized in VLRS-Bench are publicly accessible and nonprofit.

 \item \textit{``How many instances are there in total (of each type, if appropriate)?''}

 \textbf{A:} VLRS-Bench is structured around a hierarchy of 3 dimensions, 6 specific abilities, and 14 fine-grained tasks.
-It contains thousands of high-quality reasoning instances featuring high linguistic complexity, with an average question-answer length of 70.96 words.
+It contains 2,000 high-quality reasoning instances featuring high linguistic complexity, with an average question length of 130.19 words.

 \item \textit{``Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?''}

 \textbf{A:} The images in VLRS-Bench are curated from 11 existing high-quality datasets (e.g., DOTA, FAIR1M, LoveDA, SpaceNet), and all reasoning-focused textual annotations were independently generated via our automated pipeline.